-In this post I wanted to take a closer look at a hotel credit card that I think just about everyone should have, for the anniversary free night certificate if nothing else.
-This card also has a huge new sign-up bonus, which is all the more reason to pick up this card now.
+In this post, I wanted to take a closer look at a hotel credit card that I think just about everyone should have, for the anniversary free night certificate if nothing else.

 The IHG® Rewards Club Premier Credit Card is the premium Chase and IHG co-branded credit card.
 Even if you don’t plan on putting much spending on the card, this card can be worth having for the anniversary free night certificate, fourth night free on award redemptions, and more.

 Let’s take a closer look at what you need to know about this card.

 At the moment the IHG Premier Card is offering an excellent welcome bonus of 140,000 bonus IHG Rewards Club points after spending $3,000 within three months.
 Based on my valuation of IHG points, that bonus is worth around $700.
-This is in line with the best bonuses we’ve ever seen on the card, as previously the biggest bonus offered 125,000 points.
+This is in line with the best bonuses we’ve ever seen on the card.

 The welcome bonus on this card isn’t available to those who currently have this specific card, or have received a new cardmember bonus on this card in the past 24 months.